rveciana/BasemapTutorial/docs/plotting_data.rst

 imshow
 ------
 Plots an image on the map.
-The image can be a regular rgb image, or a field coloured with a cmap.
+The image can be a regular rgb image, or a field colored with a cmap.

 `imshow(*args, **kwargs) <http://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.Basemap.imshow>`_